Published: December 21st 2012November 3rd 2011

 took my own photos using my camera’s night mode, which can handle low light without using flash.

 The day ended with the park’s only major disappointment.

 Underground, light and access depend on humans, not the sun.

-At this time of the year, the park service closes
+At this time of the year, the park service closes the cave early.

 I had to move pretty quickly to fit in everything I wanted to see.

 Rangers then herded everyone into the elevators and up we went.

 As noted on the way in, Carlsbad Caverns is a long way from almost everywhere.